secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

      * Click the `Smart Campaigns` folder
      * Select the `01a Registration Flow` smart campaign
      * The correct program should automatically apply when cloned, so *you don't need to do anything here.* However, you can confirm that the campaign tag appears on in the Smart List and Flow.
 If the name of the template appears anywhere, replace it with the campaign tag.
      * Click to the `Schedule` tab and click `Activate`

-     * If a list is used to import registrants/attendants, the `03 - Processing - No Shows / Attendees` smart campaign will be run after the list is uploaded.
+     * (NO ACTION) If a list is used to import registrants/attendants, the `03 - Processing - No Shows / Attendees` smart campaign will be run after the list is uploaded.
-     * For `Speaking Session` Select the `02-Interesting Moments` smart campaign and activate it.
+     * For `Speaking Session` also select the `02-Interesting Moments` smart campaign, click to the `Schedule` tab and click `Activate`
 * If this is an `Owned Event` follow the below activation instructions:
      * Click the `Campaigns` folder
      * Select the `02a - Interesting Moments` smart campaign